 National Science Foundation grant funds Case Western Reserve University-led team seeking to modernize industry as key to helping surrounding neighborhoods

-A team led by Case Western Reserve University engineers, computer scientists and social scientists are leading a project to help modernize small- and medium-sized manufacturers (SMMs) as a way to improve Northeast Ohio communities.
+Case Western Reserve University engineers, computer scientists and social scientists are leading a project to help modernize small- and medium-sized manufacturers (SMMs) as a way to improve Northeast Ohio communities.

 The team, which includes faculty from Cleveland State University and Lorain County Community College, is supported by a three-year, $1.5 million grant from the National Science Foundation (NSF).
 Robert Gao, chair of CWRU’s Department of Mechanical and Aerospace Engineering, is leading the initiative.